jpmckeown/pitch-sorted/notes/diary-notes.md

-Timwaskett: Oh nice!
-Yeah, that was a fun project, I'll poke my head in if you'd like any input.

 PigeonWhole
 X+ ball falls down centre of screen, deflect to score
 + matching eg get red ball in red pocket